When is Hulston Hall open? How do I get in after hours?

 How do I schedule space in Hulston Hall?

-To reserve a classroom for events sponsored by student organizations, please come to Room 203 in person.
-Our administrative staff will show you the classroom calendar and together you can determine a time and place suitable for your event.
+To reserve a classroom for events sponsored by student organizations, please come to room 203 or room 227.
+They can help determine a time and place suitable for your event.

 When can I use the tables that I see around the building?